 How Do I Start the Process?

 The first stage in the process will be to determine who was ‘at fault’ for the accident.
-This will usually be carried out by your Salt Lake City Personal Injury Attorney, who will use the tools and clues at their disposal to gain a fair, balanced, and complete picture of the case.
+This will usually be carried out by your motorcycle accident lawyer, who will use the tools and clues at their disposal to gain a fair, balanced, and complete picture of the case.
 Police reports regarding the accident can be beneficial here, as can any photos or videos which were taken at the scene – these can help to determine the position and location of the vehicles involved in relation to your motorcycle, any obstacles, whether you were wearing a helmet and protective clothing, and other factors which could impact your claim.
 Witness statements will also be examined, and any witnesses contacted and spoken to.
 This stage is known as establishing liability.

 What Happens Once Liability is Established?